conda/conda/web/source/index.rst

 package manager used by `Anaconda
 <http://docs.continuum.io/anaconda/index.html>`_ installations, but it may be
 used for other systems as well.
-Conda makes environments first-class citizens. `conda` is written entirely in Python, and is BSD licensed open source.
+Conda makes environments first-class citizens.
+Conda is written entirely in Python, and is BSD licensed open source.